7314 Woodward Avenue,

 One of Detroit’s larger neighborhood houses, early claims by its original owners that the Regent Theater sat over 3,600 seem a bit exaggerated.
 It most likely sat closer to half that amount.

-Built in the 1920’s for legitimate theater, it later served as a vaudeville venue.
+Opened September 17, 1916 as a movie theater.
 The Regent Theater was designed by the firm of Stratton & Von Schneider.

 It was later operated by United Detroit Theaters, and remodeled in 1953.
 It closed six years later.

-In 1961, the theater was rechristened the Center and opened with "One-Eyed Jacks".
+On July 30, 1961, the theater was rechristened the Center Theater and opened with "One-Eyed Jacks".

 It was modernized a decade later, but closed once more, for good, in 1974 and razed the next year.